messagemedia/messages-java-sdk/README.md

     public static void main(String[] args) throws Throwable {
         // Configuration parameters and credentials
-        String basicAuthUserName = "YOUR_API_KEY"; // The username to use with basic authentication String basicAuthPassword = "YOUR_API_SECRET"; // The password to use with basic authentication
+        String authUserName = "API_KEY"; // The username to use with basic/HMAC authentication
+        String authPassword = "API_SECRET"; // The password to use with basic/HMAC authentication
+        boolean useHmacAuth = false; // Change to true if you are using HMAC keys

-        MessageMediaMessagesClient client = new MessageMediaMessagesClient(basicAuthUserName, basicAuthPassword);
+        MessageMediaMessagesClient client = new MessageMediaMessagesClient(authUserName, authPassword, useHmacAuth);
+        MessagesController messages = client.getMessages();

         MessagesController messages = client.getMessages();